diverse-project/alex/docs/getting-started.md

 From this metamodel definition we generate, using EMF, a set of java classes.

+You can find the implementation of TEL0 abstract syntax in [github](https://github.com/manuelleduc/alex/tree/master/examples/tel0.model).

 # Revisitor

 In addition to the set of java class, Alex offers the generation of a abstract, visitor-like, interface called a *Revisitor*.